Once you’ve read the previous page about what a file is, you can start learning more about the details.

-- Learning how to use a command prompt to navigate files and folders and execute commands.
-You can learn this in a day or two from Zed Shaw or djangogirls or whatever you find on Google.
+- Learning how to use a command prompt to navigate files and folders in a terminal, and execute commands.
+You can learn this in a day or two from Zed Shaw or missing.csail.mit.edu or djangogirls or whatever you find on Google.

-- Be able to open, edit, and save an arbitrary text file.
+- Find a text editor you like (as stated, any text editor opens any plain text file).
+Be able to open, edit, and save an arbitrary text file.
 (This is likely to be covered in step 1 already; LaTeX users may also know this step already.)

-Once you’ve done that you can check FAQ’s on Unix for elaborations on the advanced stuff.
+Once you’ve done that you can check FAQs on Linux for elaborations on the advanced stuff.

 "You have " + n + " dollars"when you are first starting out.
 (Okay, I also hate both languages, but that’s unrelated.) ↩